k0jir0/appiumdemo/README.md

 # https://github.com/k0jir0/appiumdemo/tree/master.git is the repo branch containing the VSC project build.

 note: setup: https://www.swtestacademy.com/how-to-install-appium-on-mac/
-note: readme assumes the user has their environment configured appropriately and conventionally according to Appium and the setup guide above.
+- it is recommended for one to their environment configured according to the setup guide above.

 note: assignment: https://github.com/TouchTunes/mobile-qa-tech-assignment

 # To whom it may concern,